JacobWeinbren/docsify-demo/README.md

 ![GitHub package.json version](https://img.shields.io/github/package-json/v/JacobWeinbren/docsify-demo)
 ![GitHub](https://img.shields.io/github/license/JacobWeinbren/docsify-demo?color=blue)

 This plugin is focused on testing local code within [Docsify](https://docsify.js.org/#/), based on the [@shoelace](https://github.com/shoelace-style/shoelace) `code-block` implementation.
-Unlike other [docsify plugins](https://docsify.js.org/#/plugins) that exist, this plugin supports [Lit.Dev](https://lit.dev/).
+Unlike other [docsify plugins](https://docsify.js.org/#/plugins) that exist, this plugin supports LitElement, more recently known as [Lit.Dev](https://lit.dev/).
 Similar to Storybook, this allows for testing common use cases, but in a simpler way.

 This is my first plugin - please feel welcome to suggest features or raise bugs by creating an issue.